Chronic Fatigue Syndrome

 Chronic fatigue syndrome causes

-- Viral infections: Some people develop CFS after having a viral infection.
+Scientists have not yet discovered the exact cause[5] of chronic fatigue syndrome.
+Some experts believe that people with CFS may be born with a higher genetic predisposition for the disorder, which is then triggered by various environmental factors.
+Potential triggers[6] of chronic fatigue syndrome include:- Viral infections: Some people develop CFS after having a viral infection.
 While no conclusive evidence connecting the two has been found, some viruses that have been posited as potential contributors to the development of CFS include Epstein-Barr virus, and human herpesvirus 6.

 - Changes in the immune system: It seems possible that CFS is caused by a change in the immune system and the ways it responds to stress or infection.
 CFS has some of the same features as autoimmune disorders (diseases in which the immune system mistakenly attacks its own healthy tissues, such as rheumatoid arthritis and type 1 diabetes).

-- Stress and hormonal imbalance: Many patients with CFS report experiencing physical or emotional stress7 before falling ill.
+- Stress and hormonal imbalance: Many patients with CFS report experiencing physical or emotional stress[7] before falling ill.
 Both forms of stress affect the hypothalamic-pituitary-adrenal axis (HPA axis), a complex network of glands that control the body’s reaction to stress and regulate many processes, including the immune response.

 - Genetics: While the particular genes responsible for CFS have not yet been identified, certain studies have suggested that inherited factors (in conjunction with environmental factors) may play a role in the development of CFS.